News & Trending Insurance News

 For seniors and those living on a fixed income, any bill should be seen as an opportunity to cut costs and save money.
 Whether it's a cable bill, phone bill, or saving on car insurance, there's often a way to negotiate the amount you're spending monthly.

 For home insurance, you could make upgrades and changes to the security, safety, and condition of your home.
-You might also leverage your location, professional or personal affiliations, or make changes to your actual policy.
+You might also leverage your location, professional or personal affiliations or make changes to your actual policy.

 Over 50?
-Join AARP today — because if you’re not a member you could be missing out on huge perks.
-When you start your membership today, you can get discounts on things like travel, meal deliveries, eyeglasses, prescriptions that aren’t covered by insurance and more.
+Join AARP today— because if you’re not a member you could be missing out on huge perks like discounts on travel, dining, and even prescriptions.

 Become an AARP member now